sonmez-hakan/hackerrank/README.md

 # HackerRank Solutions

-This repository is (mostly) PHP solutions of HackerRank Questions.
+This repository is mostly PHP solutions of HackerRank Questions.
+But there are also some C# and Java solutions.

 - ## Preparation Kits
     - 1 Week Preparation Kit